Pulsar: Pulsar-like white dwarfs

+There is an alternative tentative explanation of the pulsar-like properties of these white dwarfs.
+In 2019, the properties of pulsars have been explained using a numerical magnetohydrodynamic model explaining was developed at Cornell University.
+According to this model, AE Aqr is an intermediate polar-type star, where the magnetic field is relatively weak and an accretion disc may form around the white dwarf.
+The star is in the propeller regime, and many of its observational properties are determined by the disc-magnetosphere interaction.
+A similar model for eRASSU J191213.9−441044 is supported by the results of its observations at ultraviolet wave lengths, which showed that its magnetic field strength does not exceed 50 MG.

 Nomenclature

 Initially pulsars were named with letters of the discovering observatory followed by their right ascension (e.g. CP 1919).
 As more pulsars were discovered, the letter code became unwieldy, and so the convention then arose of using the letters PSR (Pulsating Source of Radio) followed by the pulsar's right ascension and degrees of declination (e.g. PSR 0531+21) and sometimes declination to a tenth of a degree (e.g. PSR 1913+16.7).
 Pulsars appearing very close together sometimes have letters appended (e.g. PSR 0021−72C and PSR 0021−72D).

 The modern convention prefixes the older numbers with a B (e.g. PSR B1919+21), with the B meaning the coordinates are for the 1950.0 epoch.
 All new pulsars have a J indicating 2000.0 coordinates and also have declination including minutes (e.g. PSR J1921+2153).
 Pulsars that were discovered before 1993 tend to retain their B names rather than use their J names (e.g. PSR J1921+2153 is more commonly known as PSR B1919+21).
 Recently discovered pulsars only have a J name (e.g. PSR J0437−4715).
 All pulsars have a J name that provides more precise coordinates of its location in the sky.